 Jordin discovered a passion for working in the addiction field as a result of a personal experience in 2011.
-After earning her CADC, Jordin began helping women understand the issues that surround the cycle of addiction, such as self-esteem, body image, healthy relationships, and communication.
-Some of the women struggling with such issues have a history of abuse.
-She is committed to helping women transform into their authentic selves and create a fulfilling life of recovery.
+After earning her degree as a Certified Alcohol and Drug Counselor, Jordin began helping women understand the issues that surround the cycle of addiction, such as self-esteem, body image, healthy relationships, and communication.
+Some of the women struggling with such issues have a history of abuse and she is committed to helping women transform into their authentic selves and create a fulfilling life of recovery.

-Over the twelve years that Dena Santos has been working in the treatment field, she has gained experience in both the clinical and administrative areas of care and a variety of modalities.
+Over the twelve years that Dena Santos has been working in the treatment field, she has gained experience in both the clinical and administrative areas of care through a variety of modalities.
 Dena entered the substance use disorder treatment field as a certified counselor working with women suffering from substance abuse.
-Dena went on to be the director of a 6-bed residential detox program treating clients with acutely co-occurring medical and mental health issues.
+Dena went on to be the director of a Residential Detox Program treating clients with acutely co-occurring medical and mental health issues.
 Dena’s passion is working one-on-one with clients by building exceptional treatment plans that support individual client care.